bertocarl/awardz/README.md

 When: Url is changed to directory page<br>
 Then: All projects are displayed<br>

-* Program should show the project with the highest number of votes on the caraousel on the home page<br>
+* Program should show the project with the highest number of votes on the home page<br>
 Given:A Project with the highest votes<br>
 When: Home page is accessed <br>
 Then: Project with highest votes is displayed.<br>